EhsanGharibNezhad/Image-Classification-on-the-ASL-Alphabet-Dataset-Utilizing-Convolutional-Neural-Networks/README.md

 1. Loading *.jpg* images using [Python Pillow library](https://pypi.org/project/Pillow/) (PIL)

 2. Converting images to Numpy array:
-We need to first convert RGB images into 3d arrays with [height, width, channel] dimentions.
-Numpy vectorized-images are the main format we impliment operations in machine learning and neural networks.
-Loaded images by Pillow library are converted to matrices in this step using *numpy.asarray* tool.
+We need to first convert RGB images into 3d arrays with [height, width, channel] dimensions.
+Numpy vectorized images are the main format we implement operations in machine learning and neural networks.
+Loaded images by the Pillow library are converted to matrices in this step using *numpy.asarray* tool.

-3. Resizing/downscaling the images: The vectorized image arrays have 200 by 200 dimentions and 3 RGB channels (Red, Green, Blue).
-Since the background image is roughly distinctive from the sign alphabet, these dimentional looks overwholming and increase the computational time dramatically.
+3. Resizing/downscaling the images: The vectorized image arrays have 200 by 200 dimensions and 3 RGB channels (Red, Green, Blue).
+Since the background image is roughly distinctive from the sign alphabet, these dimensional look overwhelming and increase the computational time dramatically.
 In addition, 1 channel would be sufficient for neural networks to identify the alphabet and classify them.
 Hence, [scikit-image](https://scikit-image.org/docs/stable/auto_examples/transform/plot_rescale.html) library tool (*skimage.transform.resize*) is utilized to reduce the image arrays.

 All these image processing tools are embedded into the following function in the main code: